lifeinink/my-e-cv/markdown/customised_news_podcast.md

 #### Why no CoT, Reflection, N-Shot etc
 The focus of prompt engineering for the initial news podcast generator attempts to maximise the amount of news the LLM can select from (hence no N-shot) in a single inference (hence no reflection) without additional code (hence no Chain of thought, even if implicit CoT could have been used with an instruction to think through selection and organisation of articles then put the actual script in triple quotes for easy extraction).
 #### Why No Expert Prompting?
 Deployment issues came before further prompt refinement.
-Adding `You are an award winning journalist tasked with creating a script...` might help but I'm yet to test differences in performence
+Adding `You are an award-winning journalist tasked with creating a script...` might help, but I’m yet to test differences in performance.
 #### Previous Prompt Iterations and Their Issues
 ### Text To Speech ::TTS
 #### Python Version
-The resulting podcast script is then converted to audio in a MP3 format using Google's TTS API with en-US-Wavenet-F and saved as a MP3 file for later use.
+The resulting podcast script is then converted to audio in an MP3 format using Google’s TTS API with en-US-Wavenet-F and saved as an MP3 file for later use.
 ```python
 def tts(text,out_src):
     credentials = service_account.Credentials.from_service_account_file(